Login - Create Account

 Remapper

-Remappers provide the ability to fine-tune the way control components affect their target inputs.
-For example, remappers can be used to limit or reverse the range of values the control component sends to the controlled input, or to assign different value ranges to multiple inputs.
+Remappers provide the ability to fine-tune the way numeric components affect their target inputs.
+For example, remappers can be used to limit or reverse the range of values a numeric component sends to the controlled input, or to assign different value ranges to multiple inputs.

 Here are the key facts about remappers: